1 Context and Positioning

 Meso-scale: Inter-sarcomere dynamics and regulation.

 Over the past two decades, experimental studies at the scale of single fibrils or fibers have revealed the existence of non-uniformities (non-affine behavior) of the sarcomere lengths during contraction.
-The direct observation can come from single fibrils in an optical tweezer setup or from single cell preparation using fast confocal microscopy.
-Recent reviews of these studies reports on the important role played by the elastic network that connects the sarcomeres together in tailoring these non-uniformities (Leite and Rassier 2020; Linke 2023; Herzog and Schappacher-Tilp 2023).
+The direct observation can come from single fibrils tested in optical tweezer setups or from single cell preparations using fast confocal microscopy.
+Recent reviews of these studies report on the important role played by the elastic network that connects the sarcomeres together in tailoring these non-uniformities.26

-It is also hypothesized that these sarcomeric structural proteins participate in fundamental regulation pathways involving mechanical feedback-loops: the force transmitted via the elastic scaffold may enhance contractile units’ activation (Ait-Mou et al. 2016; Linke and Krüger 2010; Caremani et al. 2022; Brunello and Fusi 2024).
+It is also hypothesized that these sarcomeric proteins participate in fundamental regulation pathways involving mechanical feedback-loops: the force transmitted via the elastic scaffold may enhance contractile units’ activation.27 Recording myosin based reflexions gives access to the footprint of titin modulation of the regulatory state of the myosin filament.
+This approach allowed understanding of how the titin react to activation signals and how it can activate the molecular motors.28

-Finally, the distribution of fiber orientation in the tissue can be quantified post-mortem using standard microscopy (Hoshino et al. 1983) or using diffusion-weighted MR imaging (DW-MRI) (Damon et al. 2017).
+Finally, the distribution of fiber orientation in the tissue can be quantified post-mortem using standard microscopy or using diffusion-weighted MR imaging (DW-MRI).29

 Macro-scale: experiments on intact trabeculae allow to test the effect of drugs and mutations on the tissue contraction.

 The majority of experimental data are obtained from mechanical tests performed on multicellular preparations.
 For skeletal muscles, in situ experiments are performed either on single fibers or directly on intact muscle preparations.
-For the heart muscle, a large body of experimental data is obtained from mechanical tests performed on multicellular preparations—typically the pillar-shaped cardiac trabecula4—isolated from mammals ventricles [de Tombe and ter Keurs (1990);Ait Mou et al. (2018);Caremani et al. (2016);Pinzauti et al. (2018);].
+For the heart muscle, a large body of experimental data is obtained from mechanical tests performed on multicellular preparations—typically the pillar-shaped cardiac trabecula30—isolated from mammals ventricles.31

 The mechanisms of contraction can then be tested in a wide range of conditions by varying the content of the bathing solution, the temperature and the mechanical loading.
-As mentioned above, this type of experiment, can be coupled with nanometer resolution X-ray diffraction measurements (Piazzesi et al. 2007).
+As mentioned above, this type of experiment, can be coupled with nanometer resolution X-ray diffraction measurements.32

-At the scale of the organ, macroscopic deformation maps can be recovered from tagged cine MRI (Chabiniok et al. 2016).
-Catheter pressure probes can also be inserted in the heart to record pressure-volume loops (Bastos et al. 2020; Protti et al. 2024; Foëx and Leone 1994).
+At the scale of the organ, macroscopic deformation maps can be recovered from tagged cine MRI,33 and catheter pressure probes inserted in the heart allow recording pressure-volume loops.34

 1.5.2 Mechanical models and heart simulations

 To link these internal parameters to the macroscopic observables, comprehensive models of the heart covering all physiological aspects of its functioning are already available.
-Large international consortium are already using this kind of models to study cardiomyopathies and their treatments, see for instance the work of the SilicoFCM consortium or the MATHCARD project.
+International research consortia are already using this kind of models to study cardiomyopathies and their treatments, see for instance the work of the SilicoFCM consortium or the MATHCARD project.

-In the last decade, computer methods have been developed to simulate realistic muscle behavior, especially for the heart (Chabiniok et al. 2016; Stojanovic et al. 2019; Regazzoni, Dedè, and Quarteroni 2020; Sugiura et al. 2012).
-Essential underlying model elements are the force generation by molecular acto-myosin motors, the activation processes regulating contraction, the perfusion mechanisms (for the heart), and the passive viscoelastic properties of the tissue.
+In the last decade, computer methods have been developed to simulate realistic muscle behavior, especially for the heart.35 Essential underlying model elements are the force generation by molecular acto-myosin motors, the activation processes regulating contraction, the perfusion mechanisms (for the heart), and the passive viscoelastic properties of the tissue.

 All the existing approaches share similar background based on three essential assumptions.